IPS-Eye-White

 Christianity acknowledges the God of the Jews, not as God but as "the Father of Jesus Christ."
 Christianity itself cleaves to the "Lord" because it knows that the Father can be reached only through him....We are all wholly agreed as to what Christ and his church mean to the world: no one can reach the Father save through him.
 No one can reach the Father!
 But the situation is quite different for one who does not have to reach the Father because he is already with him.
 And this is true of the people of Israel (though not of individual Jews).
 [02]

-In other words, because it is the means to the salvation of the heathen the church is extremely important however, the Jew does not have to come to the Father simply because he has been with the Father since Abraham.
+In other words, because it is the means to the salvation of the heathen the church is extremely important however, the Jew does not have to come to Christ simply because he has been with the Father since Abraham.

 Sharing The Gospel With Jews

-Rosenzweig’s ideas have trickled down through the years causing even many Christian to assert that because there are two separate but equal ways to God there is no need to share the gospel with them.
-They were and still are the people of God, even if they do not accept Jesus Christ as their Messiah.
+Rosenzweig’s ideas have trickled down through the years causing even many Christian to assert that because there are two separate but equal ways to God there is no need to share the gospel with the Jews who were and still are the people of God, even if they do not accept Jesus Christ as their Messiah.
 In fact, some go as far as to consider evangelizing Jews insensitive and judgmental.

 A report published by the Vatican (that does not however constitute a formal change to official Catholic doctrine) describes the fact that Jews don't need to convert as an 'unfathomable mystery'